AvyonWar/Dinocoso-basicProject/README.md

 creato usando un progetto base di android

-extension of the FirtApp project
+extension of the FirtApp project.

+--> the project has imperfections such as: definition of the images, drop-down menu without links